kevinpt/vhdl-extras/doc/rst/modules/ddfs.rst

 implementing a Direct Digital Frequency Synthesizer (DDFS).
 The DDFS component is a simple accumulator that increments by a pre computed value each cycle.
-The MSB of the accumulator switches at the requested frequency established by the :vhdl:func:`~ddfs_pkg.ddfs_increment` function.
+The MSB of the accumulator switches at the requested frequency established by the :vhdl:func:`~extras.ddfs_pkg.ddfs_increment` function.
 The provided functions perform computations with real values and, as such, are only synthesizable when used to define constants.